Helediron/unraid-orchardcorecms/README.md

 ## Template description

-This app installs Orchard Core CMS official docker image to Unraid.
+Orchard Core CMS is official docker image to Unraid.
 You can use the app as a blog engine as-is.
 Developers should visit the github.
 Orchard Core is fully extensible .net core C# framework.
 Documentation: https://docs.orchardcore.net/en/latest/